supabase-community/pg-gateway/README.md

 psql -h localhost -U postgres
 ```

-You should be prompted for a password (`postgres`) and then brought into the `psql` REPL.
+You should immediately be brought into the `psql` REPL.
 At this point you are communicating directly with PGlite.

 ### Reverse Proxy using SNI